On This Page

 NPS asks one question: "How likely are you to recommend this product/service to a friend?"
 Responses fall on a 0-10 scale, and users are categorized as Detractors (0-6), Passives (7-8), or Promoters (9-10).
 Your NPS is the percentage of Promoters minus the percentage of Detractors.

 NPS works best as a trend indicator.
-A single score doesn't mean much, but watching it shift after a redesign or feature launch tells you whether users perceive the change as positive.
+One number doesn't tell you much.
+Watch how it moves after a redesign or feature launch.
+That's where the signal is.
 For websites specifically, trigger the NPS survey after a meaningful interaction — a completed purchase, a support session, or a content download — not on arrival.

 Customer Satisfaction Score (CSAT)